rdinnager/slimr/README.md

 We are working to make `slimr` available on CRAN soon, but for now it is only available on github and R-Universe.

-To facilitate the installation of slim We provide a function `slim_setup()`.
-This functions aims to install SLiM and automatically link slimr to it.
+To facilitate the installation of SLiM, we provide a function `slim_setup()`.
+This functions aims to install SLiM and automatically link `slimr` to it.
 Note that the default and recommended method of installation requires the package [`reticulate`](https://rstudio.github.io/reticulate/), so make sure you install that first of you want the smoothest possible installation.